Keryon42/startup/notes.md

 ##CSS: Flex
 CSS is kind of a pain.
 Hard to find the most up to date method of doing something, took a lot of experimentation to figure some things out.

+##CSS: Deliverable
+CSS is a pain.
+I found some solutions for displaying text one character at a time, but nothing really works the way I want with just CSS, so come back to it with Javascript.